RIT-EVT/BMS/docs/source/srs.rst

 of directly requesting data from the BQ76952 battery monitoring IC.

-* Transmition of thermal state of battery pack
+* Transmission of thermal state of battery pack
-* Transmition of battery pack voltage
+* Transmission of battery pack voltage
-* Transmition of average cell voltage
+* Transmission of average cell voltage
-* Transmition of standard deviation of cell voltage
+* Transmission of standard deviation of cell voltage
 * Exposure of BQ76952 chip

 Charging